Kitware/vtk-js/Sources/Rendering/Core/InteractorStyle/api.md

 a facility to override any of the default mouse/key operations which currently handle trackball or joystick styles is provided.
-Note that this class will fire a variety of events that can be watched using an observer, such as LeftButtonPressEvent, LeftButtonReleaseEvent, MiddleButtonPressEvent, MiddleButtonReleaseEvent, RightButtonPressEvent, RightButtonReleaseEvent, EnterEvent, LeaveEvent, KeyPressEvent, KeyReleaseEvent, CharEvent, ExposeEvent, ConfigureEvent, TimerEvent, MouseMoveEvent,
+Note that this class will fire a variety of events that can be watched using an observer, such as AnimationEvent, MouseMoveEvent, LeftButtonPressEvent, LeftButtonReleaseEvent, MiddleButtonPressEvent, MiddleButtonReleaseEvent, RightButtonPressEvent, RightButtonReleaseEvent, KeyPressEvent, KeyUpEvent,

 vtkInteractorStyle subclasses may implement various styles of interaction.
 Some common controls are